dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 disabled.
 Some of these options exist for backward compatibility with older versions of Dafny.

+* `--function-syntax` (value '3' or '4') - permits a choice of using the Dafny 3 syntax (`function` and `function method`) or the Dafny 4 syntax (`ghost function` and `function`)

+* `--quantifier-syntax` (value '3' or '4') - permits a choice between the Dafny 3 and Dafny 4 syntax for quantifiers

+* `--unicode-char` - if false, the `char` type represents any UTF-16 code unit, that is, any 16-bit value, including surrogate code points and allows `\uXXXX` escapes in string and character literals.
+  If true, `char` represnts any Unicode scalar value, that is, any Unicode code point excluding surrogates and allows `\U{X..X}` escapes in string and character literals.
+  The default is false for Dafny version 3 and true for version 4.
+  The legacy option was -unicodeChar:<n>` with values 0 and 1 for false and true above.

+Legacy options:

 * `-noIncludes` - ignore `include` directives in the program.

 * `-noExterns` - ignore `extern` and `dllimport` attributes in the